 - Recruitment agencies (if applicable), from which we may collect information about you and your application.

 - Disclosure and Barring Service or Disclosure Scotland in respect of criminal convictions if applicable and any relevant background check provider.

 We will use the personal information we collect about you to:

-· Assess your skills, qualifications, and suitability for the work/role.
+- Assess your skills, qualifications, and sustainability for the work/role.

 It is in our legitimate interests to consider this information in the recruitment process to enable us to identify the best candidate for vacancies.

 If you fail to provide information when requested, which is necessary for us to consider your application (such as evidence of qualifications or work history), we will not be able to process your application successfully.

 We will use your sensitive personal information in the following ways:

 - We will use information about your health and disability status to consider whether we need to provide appropriate adjustments during the recruitment process, for example whether adjustments need to be made during a test or interview or to the role applied for.

 - We will use information about your race or national or ethnic origin, religious, philosophical or moral beliefs, or your sexual life or sexual orientation, to ensure meaningful equal opportunity monitoring and reporting.